• Skip to primary navigation

 La Paz offers a ton of opportunities for adventure!
 There are many things to do in this seaside town and it’s a relatively quiet place.

-You can go fishing, hiking, enjoy the nightlife, explore the many beaches, take tours, including boat tours, swim with whale sharks or sea lions, snorkeling, and much more.
+While here, why not go fishing?
+Or, go hiking then after enjoy the city and it’s nightlife.
+Explore the many beaches, take tours, including boat tours, swim with whale sharks or sea lions, snorkeling.

+There’s lots on offer.
 Since this is a small town, getting around will be easy and you will be able to walk to most places.
+If not, rent a bike, many streets have bike lanes!
+You can also rent a scooter if you don’t want to walk.

 That will allow you to take in La Paz a lot better and mingle with locals and other tourists.
 Whether you’re looking for a quiet escape or a trip full of exciting activities, La Paz is the perfect backpacking destination.